1983 Navarrese regional election: Results

+Footnotes: ^{1} Basque Nationalist Party results are compared to Basque Nationalists totals in the 1979 election.; ^{2} Neighbourhood Labour results are compared to the combined totals of Left Navarrese Assembly and Left City Councils Navarrese Association in the 1979 election.;

 Aftermath

-Investiture processes to elect the President of the Government of Navarre required for an absolute majority—more than half the votes cast—to be obtained in the first ballot.
-If unsuccessful, a new ballot would be held 48 hours later under the same majority requirement, with successive votes requiring only of a simple majority—more affirmative than negative votes—to succeed.
-If the proposed candidate was not elected, successive proposals were to be transacted under the same procedure.
-In the event of the investiture process failing to elect a regional president within a two-month period from the first ballot, the candidate from the party with the highest number of seats was deemed to be automatically elected.
+Government formation

 After the regional election, UPN and the People's Coalition formed an alliance to take the post of speaker of the regional Parliament away from the PSOE, electing UPN's Balbino Bados for the post.
 This allowed both parties to take control of the investiture process and nominate José Ángel Zubiaur as candidate for investiture.